 12. Sukothai Airport (THS)

-Sukothai Airport is located in the Northern Thailand and serves the Sukothai Province of the country.
+Sukothai Airport is located in Northern Thailand and serves the Sukothai Province of the country.
 The airport became operational in 1996.
 The airport has made several effective efforts towards environment-friendly working including its design.

 In fact, in 2007 the airport was certified as Carbon Footprint for Organization to recognize its awareness towards climate change issues.
 As a step towards energy conservation, Sukothai Airport’s Arrival and Departure Halls are open-air buildings.
-This uniqueness make it one of the best airports in Thailand.
+This uniqueness makes it one of the best airports in Thailand.